Beijing

 Each destination page explains who a place suits, how many days it needs, and what it pairs with best.

-When you are ready, you can ask for route advice or a custom plan without being pushed into checkout too early.
+When you are ready, you can ask for route advice or a custom plan after the guides have helped you narrow the options.

-English-speaking visitors who want to understand China's logistics before they commit to flights, hotels, or a route.
+English-speaking visitors who want China travel advice before they commit to flights, hotels, or a route.

-Clear destination overviews, practical guides, and route ideas that make it easier to compare options.
+Local travel information, China destination guides, practical tips, and route ideas that make it easier to compare options.

-Start by understanding the trip, then reach out when you want help refining timing, pacing, or destination mix.
+Start with the guides, then reach out when you want help refining timing, pacing, or destination mix.

 A stronger first trip usually means picking one anchor city, one contrasting second stop, and only then deciding whether a third destination improves the story or just adds travel fatigue.
 The goal is clarity: where to start, how long to stay, and what mode of travel keeps the route elegant.